3 Problems With KPI Traffic Light DashboardsMay 20, 2014 by Stacey Barr

 Visual analysis expert Stephen Few has much to say about the risks of those default colours.
 And I have a few things to say about risks of the meaning we assign to those traffic light colours.

 In his paper Dashboard Design for Real-Time Situation Awareness, Stephen Few reminds us that the first risk of using red, amber and green as colours on any report for decision making is that 10% of the male population and 1% of the female population is colour blind.

 So, they can’t distinguish between red and green.
 An important distinction, don’t you think, given that we usually assign these colours opposite meanings, and therefore would required completely different actions?

 Stephen also points out that too much use of colour makes a dashboard (or any report) too overwhelming: we can’t discern the important things.
 He advises that the best use of colour is to make specific things, like measures that need priority attention, stand apart from the rest.

 I agree with Stephen on both counts.
 And I see some additional risks too, very insidious ones that can derail our intentions to make performance better and send it pear-shaped instead.

 Problem #1: Rules for allocating traffic light colours to measures are inconsistently defined and used.

 I’ve seen several different comparisons used as the basis for allocating green, amber or red to performance measures in traffic light dashboards and reports.

 Green usually stands for good performance or acceptable performance.
-And the rules for deciding if a measure is green are also not that clear.
-Is it when this period is better than the last period, or the same period last year?
-Or when it’s better by 10% or more?
-Is it when performance this period has met or exceeded target?
-Or something else?
+And the rules for deciding if a measure is green are also not that clear:

-For any traffic light report to work consistently, we need very specific rules for assigning a traffic light colour (or shade, taking Mr. Few’s advice) to each performance measure.
+For any traffic light report to work consistently, and to help us to arrive at the truth about what performance is doing, we need very specific rules for assigning a traffic light colour (or shade, taking Mr. Few’s advice) to each performance measure.